uptrace/bun-docs/docs/guide/placeholders.md

 ## Introduction

-Bun recognizes `?` in queries as a placeholder and replaces it with an arg.
-Bun quotes and escapes stringly values while also removing any null bytes.
+Bun recognizes `?` in queries as placeholders and replaces them with provided args.
+Bun quotes and escapes stringly values and removes null bytes.

-## Basic placeholders
+## Basic and positional placeholders

 To use basic placeholders: